Synitx/datastore-module-manager/README.md

 # Datastore Manager Module

-This module provides a set of functions to interact with Roblox Datastores.
+This module provides a set of functions to interact with Suphi's Datastore Module.

 ## Usage